DizzyBurls/Tableau_Challenge/README.md

 By Chris Burley

+I have decided to focus on phenomena occuring in the Jersey City region of New York.
+I thought analysing a 'branch' of the Citi Bike business would be of interest to stakeholders.

 Please finding the following in this repository:

 (1) A 'Resources' folder which houses all of the raw data from the Citi Bike website.